The Essential Local SEO Checklist

-Looking for a quick and easy local SEO checklist for 2021?
+Looking for a quick and easy local SEO checklist?

 Search engines like Google are now going beyond keywords and using language processing algorithms to understand the deeper intent behind searches.
 Google has identified at least five major search intents that can be used to characterize most searches on its platform: